bknowles/chef-fundamentals/slides/chef-development/01_slide.md

 # Other Projects

-Other projects by Opscode are Apache licensed as well.
+Other projects by Opscode are Apache licensed as well

 * ohai
 * mixlibs